KentMcCullough/Transformer-DSL/README.markdown

 * Use of degree symbol ° in rotations.
 * Write code to support going from any arbitrary matrix to a string.
 See [Computing Euler angles from a rotation matrix](http://www.soi.city.ac.uk/~sbbh653/publications/euler.pdf) for more information.
 Or support a matrix3D() operation.
 * Implement an "asSourceCode" method that returns the source for the transformations - either as a series of nested functions or as the final transformation with parameters pre computed.
-* Pass in a base transformation - instead of working off the implied base transformation (thanks @ntakayama)